Sava Trlajić: Career

-Martyrdom
+Invasion of Yugoslavia, capture and martyrdom

-After the Invasion of Yugoslavia and the formation of the Nazi Germany-aligned Independent State of Croatia, Plaški was first occupied by Italian forces and then turned over to the Ustashi Croatians in late 1941.
-Bishop Sava and nine priests were then taken, hostage.
-On 23 May 1941, Ustashi occupied the bishop's residence and expelled Bishop Sava.
-On June 8, the notorious executioner Josip Tomljenović ordered all diocesan money and records to be handed over to the Ustashi.
-Bp.
-Sava refused the Ustashi order to leave his diocese and go to Belgrade.
-Not wanting to abandon his flock, he refused.
-Bishop Sava was arrested on June 17, 1941, and confined, together with three other Serbian priests and thirteen eminent Serbian laymen, in a stable owned by Josip Tomljenović in Plaški.
+After the invasion of Yugoslavia and the formation of the Independent State of Croatia in April 1941, Plaški was first occupied by Italian forces and then turned over to the Ustaše in late 1941.
+Bishop Sava and nine priests were then taken hostage.
+On 23 May 1941, the Ustaše occupied the bishop's residence and expelled him from it.

+On 8 June, the notorious executioner Josip Tomljenović ordered all diocesan money and records to be handed over to the Ustaše.
+Sava refused the Ustaše order to leave his diocese and go to Belgrade, not wanting to abandon his flock.
+Bishop Sava was arrested on 17 June, 1941, and confined, together with three other Serbian priests and thirteen eminent Serbian laymen, in a stable owned by Josip Tomljenović in Plaški.
 After experiencing intense torture, Bishop Sava and the priests, Bogoljub Gaković, Đuro Stojanović, and Stanislav Nasadilo, were chained and taken to the Gospić concentration camp on 19 July 1941.
 There, they were tortured until mid-August.
 At that time Bishop Sava was taken together with 2,000 Serbs toward the Velebit Mountains.
 Somewhere on this mountain, he was murdered together with thousands of other Orthodox Serbs.
-The site is still unknown.
+The exact site is still unknown.

 Canonization

-In 1998, at the regular session of the Holy Assembly of Bishops of the Serbian Orthodox Church, Bishop Sava was glorified and entered into the list of names of the saints of the Serbian Orthodox Church as hieromartyr.
+In 1998, at the regular session of the Holy Assembly of Bishops of the Serbian Orthodox Church, Bishop Sava was glorified and entered into the menologium of the Serbian Orthodox Church as a hieromartyr and new martyr.